-- The starting does should be 400mg daily.
+The starting dose should be 400mg daily.
 Your specialist should increase this dose depending on your child's illness.

-The usual dose is then 20-30mg for each kilogram of body - weight each day.
-This may be further increased to 35mg for each kilogram of - body weight each day depending on your child's illness Children under 20 kilograms - The usual dose is 20mg for each kilogram of body weight each day.
-Depending on the child's condition your child's specialist - may decide to increase this dose.
+The usual dose is then 20-30mg for each kilogram of body weight each day.

+This may be further increased to 35mg for each kilogram of body weight each day depending on your child's illness.

+Children under 20 kilograms

+Epilim Chrono is not recommended in children that weigh less than 20 kilograms.
+Epilim Liquid (sugar free), Epilim Syrup or Epilim Chronosphere (modified release) is recommended instead.

 Patients with kidney problems

 Your specialist may decide to adjust your or your child's dose.

 Patients taking other medicines for fits (epilepsy)

-- You or your child may be taking other medicines for epilepsy at the same time as Epilim.
-If so, your specialist should gradually initiate treatment depending on your or your child's condition. - Your specialist may increase the dose of Epilim by 5-10mg for each kilogram of body weight each day depending on which other medicines you are taking.
+You or your child may be taking other medicines for epilepsy at the same time as Epilim Chrono.
+If so, your specialist should gradually initiate treatment depending on your or your child's condition.

+Your specialist may increase the dose of Epilim Chrono by 5-10mg for each kilogram of body weight each day depending on which other medicines you are taking.
-If you take more Epilim than you should

-If you or your child take more Epilim than you should, contact your GP or specialist urgently or go to a hospital casualty department immediately.
+If you take more Epilim Chrono than you should If you or your child take more Epilim Chrono than you should, contact your GP or specialist urgently or go to a hospital casualty department immediately.
 Take the medicine pack with you.
 This is so the doctor knows what you have taken.
 The following effects may happen: feeling sick or being sick, headache, blurred vision due to pupil of the eye becoming smaller, dizziness, poor reflexes, confusion, memory loss and tiredness.
 You may also have weak or 'floppy' muscles, fits (seizures), loss of consciousness, behavioural changes and breathing difficulties such as fast breathing, shortness of breath or chest pain.

-If you forget to take Epilim
+If you forget to take Epilim Chrono